-If your roommate or sleep partner has complained about your loud snoring, you may have obstructive sleep apnea.
-Obstructive sleep apnea (OSA) is just one of the many dental concerns that we can treat.
-Our trained dentists provide quality care for patients with sleep apnea in Frederick, MD.
+If your roommate or partner has complained about your loud snoring, you might have obstructive sleep apnea.
+Obstructive sleep apnea (OSA) is one of the many dental issues we can help with.
+Our skilled dentists in Frederick, MD, offer care for patients with sleep apnea.

-Together, our dental team will work with you to evaluate your smile and treat your symptoms accordingly.
-Because of the possible health risks of sleep apnea, you should consult with your doctor first if you suspect you have OSA.
-Most doctors order sleep studies to see how severe the disorder is.
-Once diagnose, our dental practice provides treatment for mild to moderate cases of sleep apnea.
+Our dental team will work with you to check your smile and address your symptoms.
+Since sleep apnea can have serious health risks, it’s important to see your doctor first if you think you have it.
+Doctors usually recommend a sleep study to find out how severe your sleep apnea is.
+Once diagnosed, our dental practice can help with mild to moderate cases of sleep apnea.

 What is Obstructive Sleep Apnea?

-OSA is a serious sleep disorder.
-Patients with it will stop breathing multiple times during the evening.
-This occurs because of a partial or complete blockage of the airway during sleep.
-Muscles in the throat and tongue will relax during sleep to the point that they collapse or narrow the airway.
+OSA is a serious sleep problem where people stop breathing many times during the night.
+This happens because the airway gets blocked partly or completely while they sleep.
+The muscles in the throat and tongue relax too much, causing the airway to collapse or narrow.

-Even though the patient will go only a brief amount of time without oxygen, these episodes can happen many times.
-This can severely affect a person’s quality of sleep and overall health.
+Even though these breathing pauses might only last a short time, they can happen many times throughout the night.
+This can badly affect a person’s sleep and overall health.

 Symptoms of Sleep Apnea

-You will know if you have obstructive sleep apnea if you have pauses in breathing or take shallow breaths during sleep.
-However, the most obvious sign of OSA is loud snoring.
-The symptoms of sleep apnea will vary from patient to patient, and depend on the severity of your symptoms.
+You might have obstructive sleep apnea if you notice pauses in your breathing or shallow breaths while you sleep.
+Loud snoring is the most common sign.
+The symptoms can differ from person to person and depend on how severe the condition is.

 Other common symptoms of sleep apnea include: